Self-Employed Retirement Plans Pomona, CA

 Solo 401(k)

-Plan Overview: Solo 401(k)s, commonly known as an Individual 401(k) or one-participant 401(k) plan, is a self-employed retirement plan meant for businesses with no employees or when the sole employee is your spouse.
-This type of plan function similarly to traditional employer-managed 401(k) plans, and let you make contributions as both the employer and the employee with pre-tax money.
-This allows for more savings than SEPs or IRAs; however, the additional opportunities can be balanced by more constrained investment avenues.
-Using a solo 401(k), you can make either traditional or Roth deferrals, which share the same tax benefits as their IRA contribution counterparts.
+Plan Overview: Solo 401(k)s, commonly known as an Individual 401(k) or one-participant 401(k) plan, is a savings option for the self-employed intended for businesses without employees or where the only employee is a spouse.
+These plans function similarly to standard 401(k) plans, and enable contributions as both an employee or an employer with pre-tax money.
+This provides more savings versus SEPs or IRAs; however, the additional opportunities often come with more restricted investment choices.
+With this type of plan, you can make either traditional or Roth deferrals, which offer the same tax benefits as their IRA contribution counterparts.

 Eligibility: Only business owners and their spouses are eligible to open and contribute to a solo 401(k).